LNG pricing – the enemy within (and the one at the door)

 Only the UK and North Western Europe have big terminals backed up by big hubs and grids and storage and functioning trading regimes to swallow big volumes on short notice.
 It’s going to drive prices down but it’s not going to kill the market.

-All the others are little physical terminals that are custom built for their situation, their town, their industry, their country.
+All the others are little physical terminals that are custom-built for their situation, their town, their industry, and their country.
 Like South American terminals, they are flexibility takers and not flexibility givers so they will also not have a noticeable effect on the volumes.

 This makes North-Western Europe and the UK the market sink for overflow volumes of LNG for the world and we are facing the largest overflow of LNG in human history.